 My background is a mix of technical and business in SMB/SME environments - charity & museum specialist.
 Specific technologies would be Microsoft stack development (.NET based) but also C, C++, Python.
 Hobby interest in IoT and electronics, craft/making.

 I am an IT professional with over 10 years of experience working with a broad range of technologies and projects such as client server, integrations, web development, bits of mobile, dev ops, etc. I have worked for private and public enterprises & startup

 6+ years of Android, lots of Java/Web before; currently at Trainline.
 I've actively contributed to Glide (Android image lib) for 3 years & dealt with user questions/issues.
 Personal projects: http://www.twisterrob.net/project/

-Python, python for data science, machine learning python.
-I am a machine learning scientist at ASOS producing fashion recommendation models.
+I am a machine learning data scientist at ASOS producing fashion recommendation models in python with TensorFlow.
 Previously I programmed in C++ for a software company and did a PhD principally using python.

 I'm interested in improving the diversity in the IT industry because all it takes is a brain and a handful of fingers: never a playing field has been so levelled and there is no reason anyone should be underrepresented.

 I love coding and technical problem solving.
 I am passionate about empowering underrepresented minorities by supporting them as they learn to code.
 I'm currently a PM at Google, and have worked on Android, Chrome, and now Maps.
 I have a bachelors in CS.